bxjthu/CompLing/slides/5/source.md

 ---

-## Context free grammars for natural language
+## Context-free grammars for natural language

 + Less restrictive and hence more powerful